On This Page

 - Recordings initiated using the PennZoom integration in Canvas will be automatically stored in Canvas.

 - For questions about using the platform’s Canvas integration in your course, please contact your school’s Canvas support.

 Uses for Panopto

 Panopto can be used in a variety of ways, including:

-- Automatic classroom recording (On-Campus): Some classrooms at Penn are outfitted with special capabilities that allow you to have your class sessions automatically recorded.
-For details, visit Classroom Technology Service’s (CTS) Central Pool Classroom site.
+- Classroom recording (On-Campus): Some classrooms at Penn are outfitted with special capabilities that allow you to have your class sessions recorded.
+To search for the recording capabilities in your classroom, visit Classroom Technology Service’s (CTS) Central Pool Classroom Finder.

 - Creating “screencast” videos using your own computer: With the Panopto Recorder software, you can record your voice, webcam, and on-screen activity.
 For example, you can record yourself giving a powerpoint presentation, or demonstrating how to use specialized software.
 Just about anything you do on your computer can be turned into a recorded presentation and published on your Canvas site.

 - Upload other videos: If you have film clips, audio recordings, or other media files, you can upload them to Panopto and share them with your classes through Canvas.

 - Student projects: You can create assignments in Canvas where students record and post their own videos.